yamgent/simple-settings.nvim/README.md

 Press "a" to allow the plugin to read `settings.json`.

-If you accidentally deny it, you can also execute `:trust ~/.config/simple-settings/settings.json` to allow the plugin to read `settings.json` again.
+If you accidentally deny it, you can also open `~/.config/simple-settings/settings.json`, and then run `:trust`, to allow the plugin to read `settings.json` again.